The long and short chronological history of social media

 Six degrees also let users make friends with each other and expand their social groups.
 Incredibly, in 2000 it was purchased for $125 million and shut down in 2001, but brought back a few years later.

-Users were able to send messages and post bulletin board items to others in first, second, and third-degree connections - hence the name.
+Users could send messages and post bulletin board items to others in first, second, and third-degree connections - hence the name.

 Year or period: 1998